-- a.
-Turn off power to the chair. - b.
-Insert Qtronix Programmer plug (A) into the Programmer/Charger socket (B) on the front of the joystick. - c.
+- b.
+Insert QTRONIX Programmer plug (A) into the charger/programmer socket(B) on the front of the joystick. - c.
 Turn on power to the chair; program as needed. - d.
-Remove plug and cycle ON/OFF switch to drive chair. - NOTE- Review the Qtronix Programmer Owner's Manual for more details on how to program your chair. - NOTE- Program settings that are not matched for the capabilities of the rider can result in serious injury.
+Remove plug and cycle ON/OFF switch to drive chair.

+Note: Review the QTRONIX Programmer Owner's Manual for more details on how to program your chair.

+Note: Program settings that are not matched for the capabilities of the rider can result in serious injury.
 Do not alter settings without the advice of your health care professional.